- Restrictive Covenants & Trade Secrets

 B.A., Denison University, 1989

-With more than 20 years of experience seeing business conflicts through trial and mediation, Thad Felton brings a trained eye for potential risks and long-term strategy to his corporate clients.
+With more than 25 years of experience seeing business conflicts through trial, arbitration and mediation, Thad Felton has a trained eye for identifying potential risks and developing long-term strategies for his business owner and business leader clients.

-- Breach of contract claims, including issues related to interference with contract and prospective economic advantage
+- Breach of contract, including issues related to interference with contract and business expectancy;

 - American Bar Association